 On line bank account $4.95 a month / $59.40 a year

-So for approximately $1067 a year, a family can be brought on line, with modest costs for each additional computer needed.
+So for approximately $1067 a year, at retail prices, family can be brought on line, with modest costs for each additional computer needed.

-For families living in Section 8 or Low Income Housing Tax credit projects, for a cost of approximately $1000 per family a year, a digitally trained Resident Service Coordinator can support 100 families.
+For families living in Section 8 or Low Income Housing Tax credit projects, for a cost of approximately $1000 per family a year, a digitally trained Resident Service Coordinator can support 90 families.
 This home-based service is probably the most effective way to overcome the digital divide.
-Resident service coordinators can help families access digital accounts, learn how to use them, overcome credit issues, sign up for essential services, and engage in ongoing education.
+Resident service coordinators can help families access digital accounts, learn how to use them, overcome credit issues, sign up for essential services, connect them to health care providers and engage in ongoing education.

 Families living in naturally occurring affordable housing, and in single family homes will most likely best access digital inclusion via their local library or other capable community centers.